Forien/foundryvtt-forien-armoury/README.md

 Forien's Armoury started as a compendium of my own custom items and houserules and as the time went by, it got expanded

+### Notable changes in v3.5
+* Added new Career path: Martial Artist
+* Added 24 Templates spread across 6 archetypes: Archer, Assassin, Guard, Knight, Merchant and Soldier
+* Added 10 variations of existing armour Items (like gambesons) supporting the **Archives of the Empire Vol. III** armour system
+* Added option to automatically randomize Characteristics, Skills and Talents on created unlinked Tokens based on species (simulate C/S/T clicks)
+* Added option to add random amount of money to unlinked Tokens upon creation.
+* You can read full changelog [here](https://github.com/Forien/foundryvtt-forien-armoury/blob/master/CHANGELOG.md)

-### Notable changes in v3.2, v3.3 and v3.4
+### Notable changes in v3.0 through v3.4
 * Added Automatic Injury Progression feature
 * Added GM and Player Macros for toggling `Engaged` status
 * Added `Explorer's Backpack`, which allows attaching a Bedroll and a Lantern
 * Added support for Character Sheet v2
-* You can read full changelog [here](https://github.com/Forien/foundryvtt-forien-armoury/blob/master/CHANGELOG.md)

-### Notable changes in v3.1.0
-* Updated for Active Effects using Data Models (with [Warhammer Library](https://foundryvtt.com/packages/warhammer-lib)) and verified for WFRP4e 8.0.1
 * Created `Grimoire` type for Items.
   * This is new item type in the system, which allows to transfer spells from Grimoires without need to add spells themselves to an Actor.
   * It allows GMs to create items that award spells when held (or equipped, configurable) and take the spells away when grimoire is lost (or unequipped)
   * Memorized spells are not removed
   * Additional options to limit spells based on known language, lores, ability to Read/Write etc.
+* Verified for Foundry v12 and set it as minimum version due to lack of backwards compatibility
 * You can read full changelog [here](https://github.com/Forien/foundryvtt-forien-armoury/blob/master/CHANGELOG.md)

-### Notable changes in v3.0.0
-* Verified for Foundry v12 and set it as minimum version due to lack of backwards compatibility
-* Fixed Item Properties, macros and some other issues

 ### Notable changes in v2.1.0
 * Added following GM only Macros: